jwnz/Riiid-AIEd-Challenge-2020/README.md

 This is a collection of my code from the [Riiid AIEd Challenge 2020](https://www.kaggle.com/c/riiid-test-answer-prediction) Kaggle competition.

+One may find a brief explanation of my solution [here](https://www.kaggle.com/c/riiid-test-answer-prediction/discussion/210715).

 #### Preprocessing

 | File        | Comment     |